 • Thermal calculations were now being computed with B-JAC software, including TEMA stress testing.

-• Enerquip began roller expanding its heat exchanger tubes to the tube sheet using 1500 PSI.
+• Enerquip began roller expanding its heat exchanger tubes to the tube sheet.

 • By 1996, Enerquip added 6”, 8”, and 10” stock units in lengths of 48” and 84”.
 These additions offered fast shipments that now fit most water-to-steam applications for the dairy industry.